LukeSmithxyz/based.cooking/src/broiled-trevally.md

 # Broiled Trevally

 Well, it's actually a *giant* trevally, and if you have seen one, that fish looks ugly.
 So here's a recipe to make it look---and taste!---more appealing.

+- ⏲ Prep time: 30 min
+- 🍳 Cook time: 30 min
+- 🍽 Servings: 6

 ## Ingredients

-- giant trevally
+- Giant trevally
-- eggplants
+- Eggplants
-- squash (or zucchini)
+- Squash (or zucchini)
-- carrots
+- Carrots
-- onion
+- Onion
-- garlic
+- Garlic
-- ginger
+- Ginger
-- tomatoes
+- Tomatoes
-- bay leaf
+- Bay leaf
-- olive oil
+- Olive oil
-- thyme
+- Thyme
-- basil
+- Basil
-- butter
+- Butter

 ## Directions